GHSVS-de/pkg_file_iconsghsvs/README.md

 - Joomla package that copies some slightly customised SVG icons in folder `/media/iconsghsvs/`.
 Not more, not less.
 - Is an addition for `plg_system_bs3ghsvs_bs5`.
 Feature "SVG Embedding".
 - Icon sources:
 - - https://github.com/FortAwesome/Font-Awesome (V5.
-Will not support V6+.).
+Will not support V6+.
+Complete removal from this package is planned.
+Or will only use brands.
+Let's see.).
 - - https://github.com/twbs/icons

 # Be aware